TimGerry/pokemon-list/lab21-subscriptions.md

 ## part 3

-An AsyncPipe will automatically close your subscription, let's try and use that intead!
+An AsyncPipe will automatically close your subscription.
+Let's try to use it in the list component!